Texas Academy of Mathematics and Science: Admissions

 TAMS is required by "to identify exceptionally gifted and intelligent high school students at the junior and senior levels and offer them a challenging education to maximize their development".

 Applicants are limited to Texas residents in high school.
 The admissions process for TAMS is holistic and modeled on those of most colleges.
 Applications are typically accepted between July and mid-May of a student's sophomore year of high school, though some freshmen apply.
 Multiple criteria are assessed, including middle and high school grades, the rigor of classes taken at school (particularly for mathematics classes), letters of recommendation from teachers and an academic counselor or principal, SAT scores from no later than the January of the applicant's sophomore year, and an essay.
 Selected applicants are then invited to interview at one of TAMS's "Interview Days."
 During Interview Day, applicants take algebra diagnostic tests, tour the campus, and attend group interviews.
 Out of more than 500 students who apply each year, only around 200 are ultimately accepted into the program.
-Complete application instructions can be found here.